-When your Doctor orders procedures - Ask him/her how much this should cost - remember it’s your money!
+When your Doctor orders lab tests - Ask them how much this should cost - remember its your money!
 Ask if all of these tests are necessary?

 Ask if your Doctor if he/she receives any financial advantage as a result of this referral?

-Ask why the Doctor prefers a certain Laboratory or Radiology practice?
+Ask why the Doctor prefers a certain Laboratory?

-There are Medical Technologist laboratories and Radiographer run X-Ray practices available in Southern Africa that charge significantly less for procedures.
-In addition these practices are not allowed to perform "shopping lists of tests", these profiles increase the costs of procedures.
+There are Medical Technologist laboratories available that charge 26% less for tests.
+In addition these labs are not allowed to perform "shopping lists of tests", these profiles increase the costs of pathology testing.

 If the account arrives and the amount is different from that which your Doctor indicated then ask your Doctor to explain the difference.
 If necessary the Doctor should phone the laboratory to confirm the account.